Margot Robbie Shows Off Bikini Body On Surfing Trip With Her Husband

-Actress Margot Robbie and her husband British assistant director Tom Ackerley currently find themselves vacationing in Costa Rica.
+Actress Margot Robbie and her husband British assistant director Tom Ackerley are currently vacationing in Costa Rica.
 The actress enjoyed some surfing as she rode the waves in a cute string bikini from Solid & Striped’s 2018 swimwear line.

-Robbie, 28, showed off her adventurous side and her fit body on her yellow surfboard, according to a report from The Daily Mail.
-The actress wore tiny black string bikini bottoms and a black cropped swim top.
+Robbie, 28, showed off her adventurous side and her fit body on her yellow surfboard, according to a report from the Daily Mail.
+The actress wore a tiny black string bikini bottoms and a black cropped swim top.
 She kept her hair pulled back from her face in a half up/half down style that featured a messy bun atop her crown.
 The actress also entered the sea wearing dangly gold earrings and gold necklaces.

 Later, after their adventures in the surf, the happy couple, who married two years ago in Byron Bay, took a romantic walk together and enjoyed drinks with friends on the beach.
 Robbie wore floral print shorts, a simple black tank, and sandals.
 The Suicide Squad actress placed a lovely flower in her hair for the casual fun.